davidcallanan/py-simple-math-interpreter/README.md

-# Simple math interpreter
+# Python - Simple Math Interpreter

-An interpreter that can evaluate simple calculations for learning how computers process human-readable text.
+An interpreter, written from scratch in Python, that can evaluate simple math calculations.

-This is a great first step to creating your own programming language, data language, and much more.
+This is useful for learning how computers process human-readable text and is a great first step to creating your own programming language, data language, etc.

 The user input is analyzed in two sections of code called the lexer and parser, before finally being interpreted by the interpreter.

 ## Lexer

-The lexer breaks up the input into small segments called tokens, similarly to how we break up sentences into words.
+The lexer groups the input characters into small segments called tokens and identifies the type of each segment, similarly to how we group letters into words.

-The input `12 + 24` is broken into the number 12, a plus operator, and the number 24.
+The characters in the input `12 + 24` are grouped into the tokens `NUMBER:12`, `PLUS`, and `NUMBER:24`.

 Whitespace is usually ignored by the lexer.